 I had 10 messages today from vendors, not a one had anything that interested me.
 If just 1 offered something I would have replied. #fail

 Of course, there are always exceptions.
-Many agency owners relate winning a client without any category experience or product knowledge.
+Many agency owners talk about winning a client without any category experience or product knowledge.
 It does happen, occasionally.
 Unless you want your new business success to be “occasional” the data proves a much higher probability of success if you follow even basic marketing conventions.

 Tell me what you can do for me and then I’ll decide if I want to know who you are and what you do

 I’ve worked with many agencies, and most are frustrated by new business.
 I’ve worked with many marketers, and most are frustrated by agency new business tactics.
 There has got to be a better way.
-Go back to page one one of this survey and read it over again and again.
+Go back to page one of this survey and read it over again and again.
 Your prospects are telling you in no uncertain terms, how new business can work for both of you.
 That doesn’t mean it will work every time, but it will work more times than what you are currently doing.

 When they do not take the time to learn about my organization - they want me to give my time to learn about their agency but they will not even spend 5 minute researching mine to see if we could even be a good fit

-If nothing else, put these three tips into action.
+If nothing else put these three tips into action.
 Results certainly can vary by industry, channel and customer base however if you follow these three steps you will be far better off than 60% of the other agencies vying for that marketer’s time.

 - The first step is to do your homework.
 Make sure you know the market, the company, the products and the challenges the marketer may face.
 (I have actually heard from a marketer that the last BD person didn’t even know what products the company makes) You don’t have to be an expert, but you do need to know enough to position your services in a way that is relevant to them.
 Write down three facts about their market such as the market leader, the market trend and future vision - all available from the Google.